scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Sonic Blast**
 - Energy Cost: 0
 - Cast Time: 3 AP
-- Range: 10
+- Range: 8

-Targeting a 3x3 area in range you can see, blast it with high frequency waves.
+Targeting a 4x4 area in range you can see, blast it with high frequency waves.
 Creatures make a Toughness roll against your Machine Soul.
 On hit they take 0/1 in Sonic damage, gaining Suppression on crit.

-***Overcharge***: +1 critical to your roll.
+***Overcharge***: +1 Critical to your roll.

 **Surge**
 - Energy Cost: 0
 - Cast Time: 2 AP
 - Range: Touch

 Cause a debilitating surge of static electricity on a creature or object you touch.
 Make a Machine Soul roll against the targets Toughness.
-On hit you deal 0/2 in Lightning damage, inflicting _Suppression_ for each critical.
+On hit you deal 0/3 in Energy damage, inflicting _Suppression_ for each critical.
 When targeting a robot, if the _Suppression_ inflicted by this attack would _Stun_ the creature they are _Disrupted_ instead.

-***Overcharge***: Add a success to your roll.
+***Overcharge***: +1 Success to your roll.

 **Alarm**
 - Tag: _Sustained_